qmlbook/qmlbook/docs/shaders/shaders.rst

 .. rubric:: A red shader with texture

 Now we want to apply the red color to each texture pixel.
-For this we need the texture back in the vertex shader.
+For this, we need the texture back in the vertex shader.
 As we don't do anything else in the vertex shader the default vertex shader is enough for us.

 .. literalinclude:: src/effects/redlense2.qml
     :start-after: M2>>